timdewhirst/back-to-cpp/fx_converter.md

 ## Main application

-Main application is __Converter app__, which is a console application with the following functionality.
+Main application is __Converter app__, which is a console application with the following functionality:

-- loads currencies information from a CSV file
+- loads information about currencies from currencies.csv file
-- loads exchange rates from a CSV file
+- loads exchange rates from exchange_rates.csv file
 - asks for amount and currency to exchange from
 - asks for currency to exchange to
 - outputs exchanged amount
+- if there is no way to make a currency exchange, outputs a message